 Core Work-Related Skills

 Change needs are not only fuelled by changing technology but by much more including the changing political, social, and demographic shift underway.

 Technologies like AI and big data and IoT will impact most jobs and not just within high tech.
 Additionally, as the world population ages, the employable workforce will shrink you and your employees will have to learn a wider array of new skills to manage the changes ahead.

-To stay ahead of shift in needed skills for 2020 the World Economic Forum suggested a couple of ways to stay ahead of the skills development curve:
+To stay ahead of shift in needed skills, the World Economic Forum suggested a couple of ways to stay ahead of the skills development curve:

 1. Take personal responsibility for your own learning.